kwirk/eventgallery/admin/doc/readme.md

 - install GD library for image processing
 - issues with image sharping.
 Try to disable it using the components configuration dialog.
 - PHP should have write permission to /images, /cache and /logs
 - Picasa Images do not show up because the method get\_file\_content is not working.
-Check with your hoster to solve this issue.
+Check with your hosting provider to solve this issue.
 - PHP should be able to execute the script /components/com_eventgallery/helpers/image.php in order to display thumbs.

 ### Joomla Configuration
-- Picasa albums do not work because your seo-component strips out the @-sign from the urls
+- Picasa albums do not work because your SEO-component strips out the @-sign from the URLs

 ### Browser